DCKento/Roll20-Dice-Roll-Extractor/README.md

 ## Usage

 1. Place your HTML chat log file in the project directory.
+You can obtain this by saving the Chat Archive from Roll20
 2. Update the `html_file_path` variable in the script with the name of your HTML file:
     `html_file_path = 'Chat Log for The Forge of Fury.html'`
 3. Run the script: